Skip to Main Content

 Don Buchwald

-Don Buchwald is the founder of Don Buchwald & Associates, a full-service talent and literary agency with offices in New York and Los Angeles, whose roster of clientele includes actors, directors, producers, writers and broadcasters, most notably Howard Stern.
+Don Buchwald is the founder of Don Buchwald & Associates, a full-service talent and literary agency with offices in New York and Los Angeles, whose roster of clientele includes actors, directors, producers, writers, and broadcasters, most notably Howard Stern.

-Born and raised in Brooklyn, N.Y., Buchwald now lives in Manhattan with his wife, Maggie; two daughters, Julia and Laura; and two grandchildren, Sebastian and Scarlett.
+Born and raised in Brooklyn, New York, Buchwald now lives in Manhattan with his wife, Maggie; two daughters, Julia and Laura; and two grandchildren, Sebastian and Scarlett.
 A member of the board of governors of the Friars Club, he has been a member of the board of trustees of Brooklyn College for 15 years and is the first recipient of the college’s Theater Alumnus Award (1998).
-He is a major contributor to the Leonard & Claire Tow Center for the Performing Arts, the Barry R. Feirstein Graduate School of Cinema, and the Don Buchwald Internship Program in Theater, Television and Radio.
+He is a major contributor to the Leonard & Claire Tow Center for the Performing Arts, the Barry R. Feirstein Graduate School of Cinema, and the Don Buchwald Internship Program in Theater, Television, and Radio.

 Celia Costas

-Celia Costas won her first Emmy Award as producer of one of the most acclaimed miniseries of all time, Angels in America, directed by Mike Nichols and written by Pulitzer Prize-winning playwright, Tony Kushner.
-In addition to the Outstanding Miniseries Emmy, the HBO project earned 11 other Emmys, five Golden Globe Awards and two Screen Actors Guild Awards.
-Costas won her second Emmy Award, again for HBO, as executive producer of Joseph Sargent's Warm Springs, written by Margaret Nagle.
+In addition to the Outstanding Miniseries Emmy, the HBO project earned 11 other Emmys, five Golden Globe Awards, and two Screen Actors Guild Awards.
+Costas won her second Emmy Award, again for HBO, as executive producer of Joseph Sargent’s Warm Springs, written by Margaret Nagle.

-She worked again with Mike Nichols as executive producer of the features Closer and Charlie Wilson's War.
-She was executive producer of John Patrick Shanley's Doubt, which was nominated for five Academy Awards.
+She worked again with Nichols as executive producer of the features Closer and Charlie Wilson’s War.
+She was executive producer of John Patrick Shanley’s Doubt, which was nominated for five Academy Awards.
 Other feature credits include Wall Street: Money Never Sleeps (Oliver Stone), Extremely Loud, Incredibly Close (Stephen Daldry), August: Osage County (John Wells), Annie (Will Gluck), The Intern (Nancy Meyers) and most recently, The Girl on the Train, based on the novel by Paula Hawkins and directed by Tate Taylor.

-Other feature credits as co-producer include Betty Thomas' Private Parts, 28 Days and Ben Stiller's Zoolander.
+Other feature credits as co-producer include Betty Thomas’ Private Parts28 Days and Ben Stiller’s Zoolander.

-Anne del Castillo
+Anne Del Castillo

-Anne del Castillo is the Commissioner of the New York City Mayor's Office of Media and Entertainment (MOME).
 She joined the agency in 2014 as director of legal affairs and was appointed to chief operating officer and general counsel in 2015.
 As a senior member of the executive team, she structured and advanced several groundbreaking initiatives.
-A series of workforce initiatives provides New York City residents with free mentorship and training opportunities in order to increase diverse representation in writers' rooms, post production, and stagecraft.
+A series of workforce initiatives provides New York City residents with free mentorship and training opportunities in order to increase diverse representation in writers’ rooms, post-production, and stagecraft.
 The Freelancers Hub at the Made in NY Media Center is the first concerted effort by an American city to create a central resource hub for freelance workers in the gig economy.
-The Made in NY Women's Film, TV and Theatre Fund is the first municipal program in the country designed to promote equality behind and in front of the camera in film and television, as well as onstage, with $5 million in grants for women filmmakers and playwrights.
+The Made in NY Women’s Film, TV and Theatre Fund is the first municipal program in the country designed to promote equality behind and in front of the camera in film and television, as well as onstage, with $5 million in grants for women filmmakers and playwrights.
 One Book, One New York is the largest community read in the country.

-Anne has over 25 years of experience in film production, public media, and arts and nonprofit administration.
+Del Castillo has more than 25 years of experience in film production, public media, and arts and nonprofit administration.
 As vice president of development and business affairs at American Documentary, producer of the award-winning PBS documentary series POV, she secured $3 million annually in grants and contracts, and negotiated what were then innovative partnerships with Netflix and theatrical distributors to maximize distribution opportunities for independent documentaries.
 Prior to her tenure at American Documentary, she served as associate director of the Austin Film Society, where she oversaw administration of the Texas Filmmakers Production Fund, successfully advocated for formulation of media arts panel at City of Austin’s Arts Commission, and was part of the initial task force that led the development of Austin Studios.

 Stephen Daldry